kadena-community/docs/docs/learn-pact/intermediate/deploy-to-a-local-server.md

 :::info

 By default -a formats the YAML file into API requests for the /send endpoint.
-Adding the -l flag after the command formats the api request for the local endpoint.
+Adding the -l flag after the command formats the API request for the local endpoint.

 :::